Tampa Bay Rays: Snell, Lowe, and the second AL Pennant (2019–2021)

 In the offseason, the Rays unloaded much of their pitching core; Morton was lost to free agency and Snell was traded to the San Diego Padres.
 The roster would change even more after opening day; Willy Adames was traded to the Milwaukee Brewers and Glasnow underwent Tommy John surgery that would place him on the injured list through 2022.
-Nevertheless, the team welcomed many rookies, including starting pitchers Shane McClanahan (who had debuted in the 2020 postseason) and Luis Patiño (acquired in the Snell trade), as well as baseball's No. 1 prospect Wander Franco.
-Filling Adames' role at shortstop, Franco quickly established himself in the lineup; he managed to reach base safely in 40 consecutive games, tying Frank Robinson's record for players under 21 years old.
-The Rays finished the season with a record of 100–62, the third-best record in baseball, and won the AL East for the second consecutive year.
-However, the team were eliminated by Boston in the ALDS in four games.
+Nevertheless, the team welcomed many rookies, including starting pitcher Shane McClanahan, who had debuted in the 2020 postseason.
+The Rays finished the season with a record of 100–62, which was the best record in the American League and the third-best record in baseball.
+They won the AL East for the second consecutive year and were matched against the Wild Card Game winner in Boston.
+They beat the Red Sox in Game 1, punctuated by a steal of home plate by Arozarena.
+However, the team were eliminated by Boston in the ALDS after Boston won the next three games, which included the last two ending in walk-off fashion with a 13th inning home run in Game 3 and a series-ending walk-off sacrifice fly in Game 4.